farbod271/visametric/README.md

 This repository is for bypassing the hassle of making an appointment in visametric. i wrote this code to get an appointment on the site. their servers would crash immediately when an appointment was availble. and the only way to even see the time slots was via code and bypassing the 502 error codes.

-## i open sourced it a bit later as they have changed their procedure and its now via the embassy itself but this is how i got my appointment and it shows that i am familiar with **JQuery**
+## i open sourced it a bit later as they have changed their procedure and its now via the embassy itself but this is how i got my appointment and it shows that i am familiar with - `JQuery`

 ## Main Files